-In exercising your function as UN Police, you must observe internationally recognized human rights standards and must not discriminate any person on any grounds, such as gender, ethnicity, language, religion, political or other opinion, national, ethnic or social origin, sexual orientation, or any other grounds.
+In exercising your function as Canadian police deployed on an international mission, you must observe internationally recognized human rights standards and must not discriminate any person on any grounds, such as gender, ethnicity, language, religion, political or other opinion, national, ethnic or social origin, sexual orientation, or any other grounds.
 You must uphold international criminal justice standards in all aspects of your work, including specific standards related to child protection.